ClimateCodeFoundation/zontem/README.md

 Comparison
 ==========

+The most obvious competing analyses of global temperature change are GISTEMP, CRUTEM4, NOAA (this is not an exhaustive list).

+ - data sources.
+ZONTEM uses the GHCN-M product as its only data source.
+Other analyses use this supplemented with SCAR READER records, various priv comm records, or replace GHCN-M with a privately maintained database with similar coverage.

+ - SSTs.
+Other analyses may have an optional procedure where Sea Surface Temperatures (SST) are used over the ocean.
+CRUTEM4 has a sister product, HadCRUT, that also incorporates SSTs.
+Whilst recognising that the Earth's surface is mostly ocean, ZONTEM does not incorporate SSTs.

-The most obvious competing data products are GISTEMP, CRUTEM4, NOAA.
-Each of these compute global temperature anomaly via a gridded product.
+ - gridding.
+Other analyses compute global temperature anomaly via a gridded product (the gridded product may be regarded as more essential than the global summary).
 ZONTEM dispenses with the grid, instead using a small number of zones (you could alternatively think of it as a 1x20 grid).
-Each of these products has a QA step that rejects invalid station records, and an adjustment to remove inhomogeneities.
-While these may be important for producing reasonable grid values, for a global analysis they have very little effect.
-ZONTEM dispenses with these steps (but note that the GHCN-M V3 dataset has been quality controlled).
-Each of the competing products have different methods for weighting a station when computing grid cells.
-ZONTEM dispenses with such complications and weights all stations in a zone equally.

-GISTEMP, and NOAA have an optional procedure where Sea Surface Temperatures (SST) are used over the ocean.
-CRUTEM4 has a sister product, HadCRUT, that also incorporates SSTs.
-ZONTEM does not incorporate SSTs.
+ - QC.
+Other analyses may have a QC step that rejects invalid station records.
+ZONTEM assumes that the input has been quality controlled.

+ - inhomogeneity.
+Other analyses may have a step that adjusts or rejects inhomogeneous records.
+ZONTEM does not perform such a step (but it is possible to use the adjusted version of GHCN-M as input).